b-lukaszuk/haskell_luzne_zadanka/book1/ch12/README.md

 [Go to: Table of contents](#table-of-contents)

-The solutions are in the file `itsOnlyNormal.hs`
+The solutions are in the file `ItsOnlyNormal.hs`

 Write a small program converting (both ways) between natural numbers (0 and positive Integers) and Integers.